MooseMagnet/DeliciousPubSub/README.md

 There's only one way to publish a message.
 Use `pub(message: Any)`.

-There's another public function, `dispatchMessages`, which will be explained below...
+There's another public function, `dispatchMessages()`, which will be explained later...

 When a PubSub object is deinitialized, all of it's handlers are removed.
+This releases references to the closures and any enclosed

 ## Usage

-Here's how 2 PubSub, you nub.
-Just kidding.
-I'm the nub.

 ### Subscribe to messages as classes